State-Space models in mvgam

 type = 'hist')

 There is a lot happening in this matrix.
 Each cell captures the lagged effect of the process in the column on the process in the row in the next timestep.
-So for example, the effect in cell [1,3], which is quite strongly negative, means that an increase in the process for series 3 (Greens) at time \(t\) is expected to lead to a subsequent decrease in the process for series 1 (Bluegreens) at time \(t+1\).
-The latent process model is now capturing these effects and the smooth seasonal effects, so the trend plot shows our best estimate of what the true count should have been at each time point:
+So for example, the effect in cell [1,3] shows how an increase in the process for series 3 (Greens) at time \(t\) is expected to impact the process for series 1 (Bluegreens) at time \(t+1\).
+The latent process model is now capturing these effects and the smooth seasonal effects.

 The process error \((\Sigma)\) captures unmodelled variation in the process models.
 Again, we fixed the off-diagonals to 0, so the histograms for these will look like flat boxes: